Olde English pub in San Francisco area calls closing time after 57 years

 The situation had become financially untenable, he said.

-Regulars loved the pub’s laidback atmosphere, curated draft beer with free refills, pool table, dart boards, fireplace, live music and a wildly popular quiz night on Sundays.
+Regulars loved the pub’s laidback atmosphere, curated draft beer, popcorn with free refills, pool table, dart boards, fireplace, live music and a wildly popular quiz night on Sundays.
 Even dogs were welcome on a leash.

 “I think I got to see the best of Berkeley and the best of this city,” said Liam Curley, 30, who began hosting the quiz in 2016.